 Why should I use a second DNS server?

 To improve availability, reduce downtime, and provide geographic resilience.
 It also helps with maintenance windows where you need to take the primary offline.
-Access Sybase Database From SQL Server A Step By Step Guide To Connect, Migrate, Query, And Integrate
+Create users and groups in windows server 2016 the ultimate guide: Manage Active Directory Users, Groups, and Permissions 2026

 How does zone transfer work between primary and secondary?